 Archetypes of business model design: The business model archetypes include many business personalities and more than one business model linked to various goods or services.
 There is a common foundation behind the scenes of each unit, but from a management standpoint, each group may operate independently.
 Augmenting products to generate data:

-Product operating model & scaled platform architecture with standard APIs; Culture of innovation & collaboration, embedding leading practice.
-60% 5G built -right population coverage,
+Always-on & zero-touch operational excellence.
+Most efficient and simplified operator.
+Product operating model & scaled platform architecture with standard APIs.
+Culture of innovation & collaboration, embedding leading practice.
+Our ambition.
+60% 5G built-right population coverage, >51m on-net gigabit homes in Europe.

 Our company at a glance.
 Vodafone Business is trusted by more than 10 million organisations around the world.
 We are a well-diversified business in terms of portfolio, with mobile, fixed, unified communications, cloud, security, IoT and Carrier Services solutions.
 We have a global reach with fixed network points of presence in 74 countries.